5 Pros and Cons of Wix Websites

 Con: Your site will have a subdomain website address, which looks like this: http://yourwebsite.wix.com/yourwebsite.
 This is a red flag to potential customers who want to feel that the company they’re dealing with is a serious business with a “proper” website.

 You also can’t buy a South African (.za) domain from Wix or transfer an existing South African domain to Wix.
 And if you didn’t want other companies advertising all over your site?
 Tough cookies, you’ll get a bunch of Wix ads ALL.
 OVER.
 YOUR.
 SITE.

 Bottom line: Yes, there are advantages to using a website builder like Wix – like low initial cash outlay, ease of use, and availability of awesome templates.
 It’s fine as a short-term solution for your website goals, just like fridge pizza is a great short-term solution for your hunger pangs.

-But if you want a sustainable solution that has advanced features, security, quality ecommerce functions, and the ability to export data across other platforms – Wix might not be the answer for you.
-Unfortunately, you can’t pay for supermarket pizza and expect a Michelin star eating experience.
+But, if you want a sustainable solution that has advanced features, security, quality e-commerce functions, and the ability to export data across other platforms – Wix might not be the answer for you.
+In other words, you can’t pay for supermarket pizza and expect a Michelin star eating experience!